 Did you know that the reference "land of milk and honey" (Exodus 3:8), according to many sources, refers to date honey?
 Date honey, or silan, is a staple in Israeli cooking, and is a great source of sweetness to many dishes.
 Silan is the thick, sugary syrup extracted from dates, and is often a healthier substitute for white sugar, boasting a low glycemic index.
 Pour it on top of your yogurt or pancakes, or use it as a marinade for chicken or fish.
 This jar of sticky sweetness is loaded with possibilities you may have never thought of.
 Here are some of our favorite recipes featuring this special date honey.

 Want stories like this delivered right to your inbox?
-Sign up now for our Joy of Kosher weekly newsletter.
+Sign up now for the Jamie Geller weekly newsletter.